Interlaken, New Jersey: Transportation

 As of May 2010, the borough had a total of 6.77 mi of roadways, of which 5.84 mi were maintained by the municipality and 0.93 mi by Monmouth County.

-No major highways pass directly serve Interlaken, with only minor roads such as County Route 15 passing directly through the borough.
+No major highways directly serve Interlaken, with only minor roads such as County Route 15 passing directly through the borough.
 Route 18, Route 35, Route 66 and Route 71 are accessible in its neighboring communities.
 The Garden State Parkway is also not too far away.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Interlaken: